lechaps/cluboeno/README.md

 - tags-dictionnary.json : contains all the tags research by the script and managed by hugo
 - tag-write.py : uses this script to create the tag line on md files lookinf for tags from dictionnary
+- tag-extract.py : use this script to extract and count all the tag from md

 ## License